Jeffeek/CyberMath/README.md

     - GetLength -> int *(Calculates the length of number)*
     - ToBinary -> string *(Converts number to binary(2) format)*
     - ToHex -> string *(Converts number to HEX(16) format)*
+    - GetDigits -> IEnumerable&lt;bytes&gt; *Return all digits in number as a collection*
     <hr>

     - Extension methods for **Prime Numbers**